dfernandes25/dfernandes25.github.io/_posts/2024-01-03-Lost-In-Translation.markdown

 `If it was easy, you would have figured it out`

 *I have nothing important on the hard drive, just replace it*
-`You have picures, videos, documents, downloads, and desktop files which we will save...this is called protecting you from yourself`
+`You have picures, videos, documents, downloads, and desktop files which we will save...aka protecting you from yourself`

+*This is an emergency*
+`Your problem is not my emergency`

+*I have nothing worth stealing on this computer*
+`You are sooooo lucky we didn't crossover to the dark side`

+*I backup my computer every night*
+`When was the last time you tested a restore of the backup`